megamsys/docs/architecture.rst

 **Deployment**

-Then full stack of software as
+Then full stack of software can be deployed as

 .. image:: _static/images/deployment.png